Lebanon travel advice: Flights, border crossing and advisory after Britons told to leave immediately

 Seven hundred British troops have been sent to Cyprus to prepare for a possible evacuation of around 6,000 Britons from Lebanon.

+“We encourage you to book the next available flight, even if it is not a direct route.”

-But how is it possible to leave?
+But how feasible is it to leave?
 These are the key questions and answers.

 Is Beirut airport still open?